Dean Lister: Career

 Lister often fought as a kid, mostly due to a combination of being the "new kid", a foreigner, and being small for his age.
-The need to protect himself led Lister to wrestling and martial arts.
-He started wrestling in high school, and became the high school division wrestling champion and a U.S. National Sambo Champion.
-Shortly after graduating from high school, Lister visited the Fábio Santos Brazilian Jiu Jitsu Academy in San Diego with his wrestling teammates, and became very interested in the sport.
-He started competing in Brazilian Jiu Jitsu in 1996, six months after he started training.
+The need to protect himself led Lister to Wrestling and Sambo.

 From 1997–2003, Lister worked as an instructor for Santos.
 Lister teaches both beginner and advanced students at Victory MMA in San Diego.
 The classes typically begin with Dean teaching submission grappling techniques from various grappling arts he's accumulated during the years, followed by sparring.

 He maintains that it is "the biggest and most challenging sport that exists".
 Lister does not favor any particular technique, although he is mostly known for his leg attacks (foot locks and knee locks).

-Lister is a high school division wrestling champion, two-time U.S. National Sambo champion, four-time U.S. Machado National Brazilian Jiu Jitsu Champion (weight class and open classes), and a National Gracie Jiu Jitsu champion.
-He also holds the rank of black belt in Brazilian Jiu-Jitsu, given to him by Jeffrey Higgs, who holds a black belt under Fábio Santos.

-Lister was invited three times (2000, 2003, and 2005) to the Abu Dhabi Combat Club (ADCC) championship, a prestigious grappling tournament consisting only of the top 16 grapplers in the world of each weight class.
-Lister won the Abu Dhabi Absolute Division championship in 2003, as well as two Superfights in 2003 and 2005; in addition, he set a tournament record by defeating 4 of his opponents consecutively (3 by submission) in 2003.

 It is worth noting that one of Lister's MMA losses is against Nathan Marquardt, despite previously submitting him in the 2003 ADCC tournament.

 Lister was a King of the Cage Middleweight Champion, and defended his title several times before losing to Jeremy Horn in a Light Heavyweight fight.
 KOTC stripped Dean of his title after the loss, even though it was at a higher weight class.
 Years later, Lister avenged this loss by submitting Jeremy Horn with a guillotine choke in the TUF 7 finale.

 Lister lost a three-round unanimous decision to Yushin Okami at UFC 92 on December 27, 2008, dropping his UFC record to 4–2.
 He subsequently requested to be released from his UFC contract, and has since signed with the Maximum Fighting Championship.

-Dean Lister and Renato Sobral fought to a draw at Metamoris 3 a submission-only jiu-jitsu match.
+Dean Lister and Renato Sobral fought to a draw at Metamoris 3 in a submission wrestling match.

+In the co-main event of Metamoris 4 on August 9, 2014, Lister faced Josh Barnett to determine the inaugural Metamoris Heavyweight Champion.
+Barnett became the first person in sixteen years to defeat Lister via submission, submitting Lister with a scarf hold in the final thirty seconds of the match.